Rules And Information

 -

-Maximum Course Handicap for the club will be 32.
+Maximum Course Handicap for the club from the Men's Tees will be 27.

 -